Everything you need to know about strong coffee

 The link between coffee and blood pressure is down to caffeine.
 Caffeine has a short-term impact in terms of elevating blood pressure, with a mild increase in the range of 5 to 10 mmHg.
 This caffeine powered effect lasts for about 3 hours until the effect subsides.

 If you keep within the daily recommendations of caffeinated coffee consumption, strong coffee has no more or less of a health impact than regular coffee.
 Strong roasted coffee will only raise your blood pressure any higher than regular coffee if you drink a higher concentration.
-For instance, 20g of coffee may be used to make an espresso, but 30g is used for filter coffee.
+For instance, 20g of coffee may be used as coffee for espresso machines, but 30g is used as coffee for filter machines.
 Therefore, the drink which was made with more coffee will have more caffeine.

 Is strong coffee bad for you?